rolopeg/Cabello-Lab/README.md

 To explore the intersecting sets of interacting proteins (IP-MS data):
 * Visit the UpSet Web Application
 * Click "Load Data".
-* Paste this URL into the JSON/CSV field and click "Submit": https://raw.githubusercontent.com/rolopeg/Cabello-Lab/refs/heads/main/UpSet/interactome.csv
+* Paste this URL into the JSON field and click "Submit": https://raw.githubusercontent.com/rolopeg/Cabello-Lab/refs/heads/main/UpSet/interactome.json

 (See the UpSet/README.md file for more detailed instructions).